“With limited time and countless listings to review, buyers will quickly move on if photos don’t reflect well on a property.” (Forbes)

 Another option is the Canon Selphy.
 This printer is a bit bigger than its counterparts, but CNet sings its praises for quality and cost.

 Of course some of you out there will be more comfortable with a tangible picture.
-You could try Fuji Instax film, a Polaroid style film.
+You could try something like Fuji Instax film, a Polaroid style film.
+Or check more great stuff here.

 Enhance Your Photos